feathersjs-ecosystem/feathers-objection/README.md

 console.log('Feathers Todo Objection service running on 127.0.0.1:3030')
 ```

-You can run this example by using `node server` and going to [http://localhost:3030/todos](http://localhost:3030/todos).
+Run the example with `node app` and go to [localhost:3030/todos](http://localhost:3030/todos).

 You should see an empty array.
-That's because you don't have any Todos yet but you now have full CRUD for your new todos service!
+That's because you don't have any Todos yet, but you now have full CRUD for your new todos service!

-## Credits

-This adapter is mainly a fork of the Knex feathers adapter by the Feathers team.

 ## License

-Copyright © 2016
+Copyright © 2018

 Licensed under the [MIT license](LICENSE).